-State of South Carolina

-January 12, 1972
+State of South Carolina Opinion No. 3244 January 12, 1972

-1 (1) Certificates of stock representing stock dividends are subject to the South Carolina documentary stamp tax.

-(2) Documentary stamp tax is imposed of certificates of stock of a foreign corporation having a South Carolina transfer agent.
+- 1 (1) Certificates of stock representing stock dividends are subject to the South Carolina documentary stamp tax. - (2) Documentary stamp tax is imposed on certificates of stock of a foreign corporation having a South Carolina transfer agent.